 Roof plumbing service

 Take a look at some of the below roof plumbing Airtasker listings.
-They may help you figure out what to include as you create your listing.
+They may help you figure out what to include in a listing of your own.

-As a rough guide, expect roof plumbing work to cost around £20 to £40 per hour.
-But if it’s a larger job, you might be able to work out a fixed price with the roof plumber.
+As a rough guide, expect roof plumbing work to cost upwards of $50 per hour and often closer to $100.
+But if it’s a more important job, you might be able to work out a fixed price with the roof plumber.
 In which case, the price might work out to be less.
 The average hourly rate for a plumber in NSW is around $75.

 Roof plumbers are also likely to quote on a per metre basis.
-That is, they’ll quote you based on the size of the job you need to do - a long stretch of guttering or downpipes that need fixing will likely have a higher quote.
+That is, they’ll quote you based on the size of the job you need to do - a longer stretch of guttering or downpipes that need fixing will attract a higher quote.

 The final price you can expect to pay will ultimately hinge on a bunch of factors.
 The skill level of the plumber is one.
 Another is the level of damage or work required.
-Another factor is whether or not they’ll need to supply the materials or if you can provide them yourself.
-The size of the job also affects the quote.
-Location is also something you need to consider; expect to pay more if the plumber has to travel a distance to get to you.
+A third is whether or not they’ll need to supply the materials or if you can provide them yourself.
+A fourth is the size of the job.
+And a fifth is your location; expect to pay more if the plumber has to travel a distance to get to you.

-For a decent gutter clean, you might be able to pay around £18-£25 per hour but expect to fork out more for larger gutters.
-Prices can rise quickly after that.
+For a proper gutter clean, you might be able to pay around $100 but expect to fork out more for larger gutters.
+But prices can rise quickly after that.
 Silicone repairs could add a bit to the price.
-If you plan to install a new roof afterwards, the average cost can be around £5,500.
+And for new build roof plumbing work, the cost of installing a new colorbond roof can easily exceed $3000.

 A fair price will ultimately be whatever both you and your roof plumber are comfortable with.
-But given that roof plumbing is an essential - yet not obvious - aspect of home maintenance, it's best to avoid cutting costs.
+But given that roof plumbing is an essential - yet not obvious - aspect of home maintenance, it might be worth not trying to be too economical.
 It might be worth adding a few extra tasks to the list you provide your roof plumber so that all the little jobs can be done.